Solar-Powered Generators: What To Look For

 Medical machines, however, aren’t the only reason solar generators are worth considering.
 Not having a working fridge during a long power outage could cause all the food in it to go bad.

 Remote workers can’t even earn an income without power.
-Having power for essential loads is not just a nice to have, they are a need.
+Having power for essential loads is not just a nice to have, it is a necessity.

 Go Solar Group Battery Backup Options

 Because solar panels do not store power for later use, some sort of battery backup is necessary.
 Go Solar Group has three levels of solar battery backup.
 Each of these levels matches different customer needs and affordability.

 The last battery backup option is the Tesla Powerwall.
 This option is best for homeowners who do not receive a 1:1 net metering credit from their utility company.